mrda/mongrel-punt/README.md

 ### Ubuntu 18.04

 U1804 is not supported for automated kickstart based builds (or is hard to work out without up to date documentation), so the play to build a VM is not complete.
 You'll have to build that by hand first - see [Building an U18.04 VM](doc/Building-U1804-VM.md) for ideas.
 After that's done, you can follow [Running Plays](#Running-plays).

+### Centos 7

+Centos 7 uses an old kernel version, which is too old for "ironic-python-agent-builder" to use.
+Instead, use either Ubuntu 18.04 or Fedora 29 to build your customised tinyipa images for baremetal node introspection.

 ## Colophon